 Substitutions

-- Use long grain rice if you have trouble finding medium-grain rice.
+- You can use long grain or jasmine rice if you have trouble finding medium-grain rice.

-- Recaito is a cooking base that can be used in place of sofrito.
-The main ingredient is culantro (also called recao) which has a stronger flavor than cilantro.
+- Recaito, a cooking base, can be used as an alternative to sofrito.
+Unlike sofrito, which is made from cilantro, recaito’s main ingredient is culantro (also called recao), providing a stronger flavor than cilantro.

-Step 1: Heat the lard/bacon grease in a large heavy-bottomed pot.
+Step 1: Heat the lard or bacon grease in a large heavy-bottomed pot.
 Add the sofrito and let it cook for just a few seconds.
 Then add the tomato paste, oregano, cumin, adobo, sazón and bouillon to the pan.
 Use a wooden spoon to break up the bouillon cube.

 Step 2: Add 2 cups of water to the pan and stir until the tomato paste is fully dissolved and you’re left with a red broth.